 - Problems with your penis, testicles or getting an erection

 - Skin lesions including damaged patches of skin or changing moles

 - Weight loss

 - Fever or infection that is long-lasting or keeps returning

-Tomorrow we will look at the possible diagnostic tests and investigations which may be offered to you if your GP is concerned about any of your symptoms.
+Follow the link below for a more detailed look at the possible diagnostic tests and investigations which may be offered to you if your GP is concerned about any of your symptoms.

 But bear in mind that being referred to a specialist does not mean that you have cancer.
 Very few people who are referred to a specialist actually have cancer.
 However, it is important that you are checked quickly to find out.
 If you do have cancer, spotting it early can mean treatment is easier and more likely to be successful.